Art Gallery of NSW, Sydney Modern building

 The gallery’s new learning venues include creative and learning studios with greater digital capabilities for online engagement with regional communities and other off-site audiences.

 In addition to new dining options, there are new spaces for events and conference facilities for Gallery and commercial purposes – all with expansive views of Sydney Harbour and the Domain.

 A sustainable art museum

-The concept responds to the extraordinary beauty of the site with a series of pavilions that reach out to the Domain and the Royal Botanic Gardens, as they cascade towards Sydney Harbour and Woolloomooloo.
+The concept responds to the extraordinary beauty of the site, with a series of pavilions reaching out to the Domain and Royal Botanic Gardens as they cascade towards Sydney Harbour and Woolloomooloo.

 The project site

-Two grassed concrete platforms – one over the Cahill Expressway and the other over disused World War II oil tanks – and help revitalise the city’s eastern cultural precinct.
+Two grassed concrete platforms – one over the Cahill Expressway and the other over disused World War II oil tanks – help revitalise the city’s eastern cultural precinct.

 By building to the north, the project preserves one of the two 19th-century facades, protects heritage trees, and retains the Domain’s much-used playing fields.